i-agrawal/machine-learning/matrices/README.md

        and our line gives us (1, 2), (2, 3), and (3, 4)

-       the problem is we had to calculate those all one by one and thats where matrixes come in
+       the problem is we had to calculate those all one by one and thats where matrices come in

        lets make a matrix of all the x values